 Over the past two years or so of revisiting and thinking critically about the hotels, we were a bit surprised to see Contemporary perform so well as to grab the top spot.
 One thing to note is that even though it only ranks fourth on the price ranking, Contemporary’s lowest-priced rooms sell out quickly.

 We don’t plan too far in advance, and low-priced Contemporary rooms are just about the rarest rooms we see on property.
-Effectively, the hotel is probably in the top two or three if you’re only planning a few months out.
+Effectively, the hotel is probably down a few spots if you’re only planning a few months out.

 What really has changed for us since past visits to Contemporary is that we’ve come to see how important its location is.
 It’s not just about being on the monorail—but having a walking path to Magic Kingdom.
 Magic Kingdom is easily the most difficult park to get to and from, and it’s also the park you’re most likely to need to visit twice.
 Having that walking path is a huge plus.